JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/original-image.JPG)

 The image is then converted to a Hue Saturation Value (HSV) image and the Saturation channel is extracted.
-Exctracting just the S-channel helped the car detect the boundaries of the road bigly because it allows the edges of the road to standout while the road itself appears as a mostly flat color.
+Exctracting just the S-channel helped the car detect the boundaries as it allows the edges of the road to standout while the road itself appears as a mostly flat color.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/hsv-image.JPG)